 What is Leverage Trading?

-- While leverage trading, or margin trading, has less capital involved which can be a major advantage for many traders, it also comes with a loss risk.
+- Leverage helps traders to benefit from these prestigious financial instruments by investing only a fraction of the position size i.e. margin to open trades.While leverage trading, or margin trading, has less capital involved which can be a major advantage for many traders, it also comes with a loss risk.
 As one can gain much more than his initial investment, losses can occur on the same scale.
 It is important to keep track of opened positions, and apply stop loss and other market orders in order to prevent large scale losses.